Thomas Duarte

 Thomas James Duarte (born March 30, 1995) is an American former professional football player who was a tight end in the National Football League (NFL).
-He played college football for the UCLA Bruins, and earned second-team all-conference honors in the Pac-12 as a junior in 2015.
-After forgoing his final year of college eligibility to enter the 2016 NFL Draft, he was selected by the Miami Dolphins in the seventh round.
+He played college football for the UCLA Bruins and earned second-team All-Pac-12 Conference honors as a junior in 2015.
+After forgoing his final year of college eligibility to enter the 2016 NFL draft, he was selected by the Miami Dolphins in the seventh round.
 He spent most of his two seasons with the Dolphins on their practice squad.
-He played for the Arizona Hotshots of the Alliance of American Football (AAF) in 2019, but the league suspended operations midseason in its only season.
+He played for the Arizona Hotshots of the Alliance of American Football (AAF) in 2019.

 Early life

 Duarte was born in Fullerton, California to Timothy and Deborah Duarte.
 Growing up, Duarte was always big.
 At age 10, he was 5 ft 5 in and 120 lb.
 He played tackle football for a year against players who were three to four years older.
 However, he went back to playing flag football after the players his size entered high school, and he became too big to play Pop Warner football due to their weight restrictions.

 Duarte returned to tackle football as a high school freshman at Mater Dei High in Santa Ana.
 As a senior, he had 58 receptions with 1,025 receiving yards and 15 touchdowns and averaged 18 yards a catch.
 He also played on defense at linebacker, and had 42 tackles, 10 quarterback sacks, three interceptions and a fumble recovery.
 He was named Player of the Year by the Los Angeles Times and Offensive Player of the Year by The Orange County Register.

 The son of a Mexican-American father and Japanese-American mother, Duarte was one of the rare high-profile college recruits to be of Asian descent.
 He was rated a four-star prospect and capable of playing tight end, H-back, or wide receiver in college.
 He decided to attend the University of California, Los Angeles (UCLA), his mother's alma mater.